Chapter Fifty-Five: Holmes' Family Secrets

 But Sherlock was too far gone for anything to stop him now.
 "Mycroft had him killed."

-A/N: More to come soon!
-And, no, I still have not watched Season 4 of Sherlock yet.
+A/N: No, I still have not watched Season 4 of Sherlock yet.
 That's my prize for when I finally finish this thing.